milestonesys/mipsdk-samples-component/EventAndStateViewer/README.md

 ---
-description: "This sample demonstrates how to subscribe to events and state, how to monitor the connection state, how to track and display the current state, and how to display events."
+description: This sample demonstrates how to subscribe to events and state, how to monitor the connection state, how to track and display the current state, and how to display events.
+keywords:
-keywords: Component integration
+- Component integration
+- API Gateway
+- WebSocket API
+- Events and State
 lang: en-US
 title: Event and State Viewer
 ---